Abby Dowse Reclines In A Sultry Black Ensemble That Highlights Her Cleavage

-Buxom blond beauty Abby Dowse tantalized her 2.7 million Instagram followers with her most recent share, a sexy snap in which she was reclining on a couch in a monochromatic black ensemble.
-The look she wore was from the online retailer Fashion Nova, a brand she has partnered with on her page many times before.
-She tagged the retailer’s own Instagram account in the picture as well as in the caption, in case her followers were interested in picking up the look.
+Buxom blond beauty Abby Dowse tantalized her 2.7 million Instagram followers with her most recent share -- a sexy snap in which she was reclining on a couch in a monochromatic black ensemble.
+The look she wore was from the online retailer Fashion Nova, which she has partnered with on her page many times before.
+She tagged the retailer's own Instagram account in the post, in case her followers were interested in picking up the look.

 Abby perched on what appeared to be a couch covered in white fabric with several cozy pillows visible all around her.
-The space itself likewise had a neutral color palette, with semi-sheer white curtains and plain walls.
+The area itself likewise had a neutral color palette, with semi-sheer white curtains and plain walls.
 The pale backdrop provided the perfect spot for her outfit to pop.

 Abby rocked a daring black look with a plunging neckline, which dipped low to reveal a serious amount of cleavage.
 She added a few delicate necklaces, including one with a cross pendant, that drew even more attention to her chest.
 The opaque fabric stretched over her ample assets, hugging her toned stomach and hips as well.
 Her slender arms remained bare, and her sculpted stems were also exposed in the look.